NanoPangBZ/desk-wifi-pendant/code/soc/components/lvgl/docs/libs/qrcode.md

 ```

 ## Notes
-- QR codes with less data are smaller, but they scaled by an integer number to best fit to the given size.
+- QR codes with less data are smaller but they scaled by an integer numbers number to best fit to the given size

 ## Example